damian-andrzej/grafana-for-python-app/README.md

 - check if its gathering requests DONE
 - establish communication between grafana hosted on different machine and prometheus node that hosts app
 - do simple dashboard

+### Grafana config

+Grafana interface is available on http://localhost:3000.
+Login and password is admin.
+Go to settings->data source->prometheus

+Set your servername:9090 where you are hosting the app.
+If you do it locally its http://localhost:9090